nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Creed, Trade

 Bold action must be taken in Port Wander to ensure that the Rogue Trader does not become an outcast amongst Imperial nobility and the high functionaries of the Port.
-The Rogue Trader’s name is threatened by undertaking common trade between worlds.
-Other Rogue Traders, like Jonquin Saul, have overcome a Free Trader’s origins and gained respect—so it can be done.
+The Rogue Trader's name is threatened by undertaking common trade between worlds.
+Other Rogue Traders, like Jonquin Saul, have overcome a Free Trader's origins and gained respect—so it can be done.
 Largess, obtaining noble allies through means fair and foul, and many other strategies are possible.